-Activate the Format Conversions add-on and seamlessly output your translations in many different formats.
+Activate the Professional plan to get the Format Conversions feature and seamlessly output your translations in many different formats.
 Format conversions come especially handy when you are developing your app simultaneously on multiple platforms or when you need to share texts between the front-end and back-end of your project.

-Once you activate the Format Conversions add-on, you can start using new commands in the Localazy CLI tool to convert your localizable files into different formats.
+Once you activate the feature, you can start using new commands in the Localazy CLI tool to convert your localizable files into different formats.
 Make it a part of your workflow and automate file format conversions to output your translations in many different formats seamlessly.

 Language technology providers 🔗

 The language technology provider will enable you to use their technology to translate your software; however, they will most probably not offer complete localization services, including phrase translations.
 It is then only your responsibility to implement the technology and use it to localize your software projects.